The Real Numbers Behind AI Agent ROI — Klarna, JPMorgan, GitHub, Shopify, Uber

 The 6,000 merchant figure is from an early deployment phase.
 The trajectory suggests significantly more now.
 The deployment model is noteworthy: Shopify built AI agents specifically for the merchant workflow, not a general-purpose agent repurposed for commerce.

 The 30% time reduction on routine management is the SMB ROI number.
 Merchants who previously spent 3–4 hours daily on inventory updates, pricing adjustments, and customer response now spend significantly less.
-The time savings are most meaningful for solo operators and small teams where every hour of administrative time has a direct revenue opportunity cost.
+The time savings are most meaningful for solo operators and small teams where every administrative hour has a direct revenue opportunity cost.
+Enterprise AI deployment: A practical guide to scaling agents across your organization

-The 15% conversion rate improvement is the number that Shopify uses to justify the AI investment to merchants.
-AI-optimized product descriptions, pricing based on competitive analysis, and automated customer response — each contributes to conversion rate improvement.
+The 15% conversion rate improvement is the number Shopify uses to justify the AI investment to merchants.
+AI-optimized product descriptions, pricing based on competitive analysis, automated customer response — each contributes.
 The aggregate effect at 15% is significant for high-volume merchants where small conversion improvements translate to large revenue improvements.

 Uber — The AI Agent Handling Driver and Rider Support at Scale